kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-The composite behavior starts as a subclass of `UIDynamicBehavior`, which really has no behaviors on its own.
-(Make sure you've entered this and **not** `UIDynamicItemBehavior`.)
+The composite behavior starts as a subclass of `UIDynamicBehavior`, which really has no behaviors on its own (make sure you've entered this and **not** `UIDynamicItemBehavior`).

 `init` takes the item you're adding the behavior to, as well as an edge inset to make it customizable in the future.
 Then you create a `UIDynamicItemBehavior` to make the item lighter and more resistant, and also a `UICollisionBehavior` so it can collide with the reference view.
 Lastly, you add two `UIFieldBehavior` instances, one for the top-middle and one for the bottom-middle.